 The Program has significantly ramped up activities since it's inception in 2008, when it served less than 200 homes, to 2010 where it is expected to serve at least 5,000 households.
 In that time, the Program has supported the development of a qualified and robust contractor network, contributing to local job growth and boosting local economies.
-In 2011, the Program will maintain a pace of approximately 5,000 homes through a combination of:
+In 2011, the Program will maintain a pace of approximately 5,000 homes that will participate in the HPwES Program through a combination of:

-- Changing the incentive structures for both customers and contractors; - Streamlining and implementing automation of administrative processes in order to reduce Program support costs, and to simplify the Program for contractors and customers, including allowing contractors to claim their commitments;
+- Changing the incentive structures for both customers and contractors; - Streamlining and implementing automation of administrative processes in order to reduce Program support costs, and to simplify the Program for contractors and customers, including allowing contractors to self evaluate the energy savings and incentive qualifications for projects and to proceed with completing the work without a Work Scope Approval (Auto Proceed);